How do you win customers?

 In the end, it all boils down to one simple wisdom: you don't sell products or services, you sell yourself!
 Don't stop at the question of what your customers want to buy.
 Ask yourself who you want to buy these products or services from.

 An easy way to double customers

 How about having a machine that turns one customer into two?
+Sounds like wishful thinking, but in fact this fantasy can be turned into reality.
 Enclosed is a suggestion that works amazingly well in practice:

 Give selected customers a gift that can only be enjoyed in pairs.
 The possibilities are almost endless.
 They range from a candlelight dinner for two to an excursion that is also given to two participants.
 Person one is your client.
-The second person he / she has to bring along.
+He/she must bring the second person.
 Of course, you can also associate the gifts with your business:

 If you sell computers, offer a workshop for several people ("Congratulations!
 You have won!
 So that it doesn't get boring, you have to bring at least four people.
 Who would you like to make happy?").

 If you run a restaurant, you could raffle cooking classes for two.

 Large companies could offer guided tours.
 Or how about football tickets?
 Concert tickets?
 Tickets to the zoo or that great musical coming soon to your city?